CivYoahtl/civyoahtl.github.io/docs/constitution/charter.md

 Amend Article 5.1 to state that the High Justice serves indefinitely (until resignation, impeachment, or quitting) instead of three months.

-Amend Article 5.1.a to lower the vote requirement to remove the High Justice from a 67% to 60%.
+Amend Article 5.1.a to lower the vote requirement to remove the High Justice from 67% to 60%.

 ### 4th Amendment